google-deepmind/open_spiel/docs/install.md

     pip3 install --upgrade setuptools testresources
     ```

-    If you intend to use one of the [optional Python dependencies](open_spiel/scripts/python_extra_deps.sh), you must manually install and/or upgrade them, e.g.:
+    Additionally, if you intend to use one of the [optional Python dependencies](open_spiel/scripts/python_extra_deps.sh), you must manually install and/or upgrade them, e.g.:
     ```bash
-    pip install --upgrade torch==1.11.0
+    pip install --upgrade torch==x.xx.x jax==x.x.x
     ```
+    where `x.xx.x` should be the desired version numbers (which can be found at the link above).

 4. This sections differs depending on the installation procedure: